nosas/blog/performance_classification/article.md

 Imagine we had a binary classifier that predicts whether an image was a cat or dog.
 Our dataset consists of 1000 pictures: 950 cats pictures and 50 dog pictures.

-After training, the model correctly predicts 925/950 cats and 5/50 dogs for a total of 950/1000 correct predictions.
+After training, the model correctly predicts 925/950 cats and 5/50 dogs for a total of 930/1000 correct predictions.
 We would say the model has an accuracy of 93%.

 We might think that the model has high accuracy regardless of the class.
 For instance, given a dataset with 950 dogs and 50 cats we might assume the model retains its 93% accuracy.
 This is not the case.
-The model will incorrectly predict dog samples as cats, likely resulting in a significantly lower accuracy.
+The model will incorrectly predict dog samples as cats, likely resulting in significantly lower accuracy.

 We can agree that the model has high accuracy on unbalanced tasks - specifically those that favor cat samples - but it will perform poorly on balanced tasks where there's an equal number of dog and cat samples.
 Additionally, accuracy does not provide insight to the model's general performance, but rather the model's performance on a specific dataset.